 According to the State Bank of Vietnam (SBV), by the end of the second quarter, credit growth of the entire system reached 6%.

 Credit had a breakthrough in June alone.
 According to data recorded at the end of May, the credit growth rate of the entire system only reached 3.43%.
-Thus, in just 1 month, 360,000 billion VND of credit was disbursed, raising the total credit to nearly 14.4 million billion VND.
+Thus, in just 1 month, 360,000 billion VND of credit was disbursed, bringing the total credit to nearly 14.4 million billion VND.

 However, this growth rate makes public opinion inevitably raise questions related to credit quality.